Jesse Ventura: Move to the WWF, retirement, and commentary (1981–1991)

 Hogan and Ventura were at one point close friends, but Ventura abruptly ended the friendship in 1994 after he discovered, during his lawsuit against McMahon, that Hogan was the one who had told McMahon about Ventura's attempt to form a labor union in 1986 before WrestleMania 2.
-Following a dispute with McMahon over the use of his image for promoting a Sega product, while McMahon had a contract with rival company Nintendo at the time, the WWF owner released Ventura from the company in August 1990.
+After a dispute with McMahon over the use of his image for promoting a Sega product, Ventura left the WWF in August 1990.

 Ventura later served as a radio announcer for a few National Football League teams, among them the Minnesota Vikings and Tampa Bay Buccaneers.

+World Championship Wrestling (1992–1994)

 In February 1992 at SuperBrawl II, Ventura joined World Championship Wrestling as a commentator.
 WCW President Eric Bischoff ultimately released him for allegedly falling asleep during a WCW Worldwide TV taping at Disney MGM Studios in July 1994, but it has been speculated that the move may have had more to do with Hogan's arrival shortly before.